wwnt/tidegauge-backend/tide_client/README.md

 - Raspberry Pi 4 Model B
 - SanDisk 256GB MAX Endurance microSD Card
-- Arduino Uno (Optional, for SDI-12 and anolog read use)
+- Arduino Uno (for SDI-12 and anolog read use)
-- Usb to rs485 (Optional)
+- Usb to rs485
 - Rs485 Hub (Optional)

 # 2. Prerequisite

+- Fix all device IPs (Raspberry Pi and camera) on the router, or use hostname to connect to each other.
 - Ftp server
 - Syncthing (Used to synchronize camera photos)